lukenewport-prog/eraofai/README.md

 Lab 3 - Optional (PowerBI Desktop)

--some elements of this are yet to be deployed in Fabric - use PowerBI Desktop to Prep Data for Ai
+-some elements of this are yet to be deployed in Fabric - use PowerBI Desktop to Prep Data for AI

 https://learn.microsoft.com/en-us/power-bi/create-reports/tutorial-copilot-power-bi-introduction